 In a regular stop order, once the set price is reached, the order is executed at the market price.
 A stop-limit order provides the option to set a stop price and a limit price.
 Once the stop price is reached, the order will not be executed until the limit price is reached.
 Here's an example that illustrates how the various trading options — market, limit, stop and stop-limit orders — work for buying and selling a stock priced at $30.

 Limit orders guarantee a trade at a particular price.

 Stop orders can be used to limit losses.
 They can also be used to guarantee profits, by ensuring that a stock is sold before it falls below purchasing price.

 Stop-limit orders allow the investor to control the price at which an order is executed.
 The stop price and the limit price do not have to be the same.

-Limit orders may incur a higher commission from brokers.
+Brokers may charge a high commission fee for limit orders.
 They also may never be executed if the limit price is not reached.

 When a stop order is triggered, the stock is sold at the best possible price, which may be lower than the price specified by the stop order, as the trade is not instantaneous.
 This risk can be avoided by placing a stop-limit order, but that may prevent the order from being executed at all.
-Stop orders can also be triggered by a short term fluctuation in stock price.
-Brokerage firms have different standards for determining when a stop price has been reached, including last-sale prices or quotation prices.
+Stop orders can also be triggered by a short-term fluctuation in stock price.
+Brokerage firms, like E*TRADE and Scottrade, have different standards for determining when a stop price has been reached, including last-sale prices or quotation prices.